-The tables indicate that the system works efficiently (by reducing the number of matches that have to be explored by the recognition system) and reliably (by correctly finding the target object when it is present in the scene and returning without finding the target object when it is not present in the scene).
+The tables (6.1-6.4) indicate that the system works efficiently (by reducing the number of matches that have to be explored by the recognition system) and reliably (by correctly finding the target object when it is present in the scene and returning without finding the target object when it is not present in the scene).
 Out of the 50 trials, there were 7 false identifications (5 false positives and 2 false negatives).
 As an example, let us discuss the first trial when the system finds the target object.
-In this trial, the system finds features to fixate the cameras and examines them in the order they were found by the stereo algorithm.
+In this trial, the system finds 10 features to fixate the cameras and examines them in the order they were found by the stereo algorithm.
 At each fixation, the system takes a pair of images and finds matches between the two images in a narrow disparity range about the fixation point.
 These matched edges are fed into the recognition engine which transforms the model and verifies whether the selected segments represent an instance of the target object or not.
-In trial 1, the system finds the target object correctly and it took three fixations before the segments selected were verified as representing the target object.
+In trial 1, the segments selected at the end of the third fixation were verified as representing the target object.
+Thus, the system finds the target object correctly.
 Now, let us examine trials when the system correctly determines that the target object is not present.
 In trial 2, there are 7 targets that the system fixates on and none of the 7 foveated regions contained an instance of the target object.
 Thus, at the end of this trial, the system correctly determines that the target object is not present in the scene.
 Trial 6 is another example where the system correctly determines that the target object is not present in the scene.
 Trial 6 differs from trial 2 in that it finds no regions in the image with color properties similar to that of the target object and as a result has no targets to fixate.
 Thus, in trial 6, the system correctly decides that the target object is not present in the scene immediately after the color filter is applied.
 The examples discussed above illustrate the fact that system gives the correct answer most of the time.
 We now discuss the cause of the false positive and false negative identifications made by the system from the tables 6.1 and 6.2.

 We see that in trials 7, 8, 11, 38 and 42 of tables 6.1 and 6.2, the system gave us the wrong answer by finding the wrong target (false positive).
 In all of these cases, the cause for the false positive was a weak verification system in the recognition engine.
 We discuss an example scenario where the initial scene had one or more distractor objects with similar shape and color properties as the target object and the selected segments from the distractor object were recognized as belonging to the target object.
-Figures 6-43-6-45 describe an example of a false positive due to the weak verification system.
-Figure 6-43 is an example of an image where there is a plane with similar color and shape properties as the model.
-Figure 6-44(a) shows the segments extracted from Figure 6-43.
-Figure 6-44(b) shows the selected segments.
-Figure 6-45 shows the model aligned with the selected segments.
-This alignment in Figure 6-45 verified the hypothesis in Figure 6-44(b) as an instance of the target object in the scene and the recognition engine identified the wrong object as the target object due to the weak verification system.
+Figures 6.40-6.42 describe an example of a false positive due to the weak verification system.
+Figure 6.40 is an example of an image where there is a plane with similar color and shape properties as the model.
+Figure 6.41(a) shows the segments extracted from Figure 6.40.
+Figure 6.41(b) shows the selected segments.
+Figure 6.42 verified the model aligned with the selected segments.
+This alignment in Figure 6.42 verified the hypothesis in Figure 6.41(b) as an instance of the target object in the scene and the recognition engine identified the wrong object as the target object due to the weak verification system.